wduquette/joe/mdbook/src/operators.md

 ## Property Reference Operator

-The `.` operator is used in the usual way to access the fields and methods of Joe values that properties, including class instances, records, and various native values.

-In class and record instance methods a bare `.` operator can be used as a synonym for `this.`, resulting in neater, more concise code.
+The `@` operator can be used as a synonym for `this.` in class and record instance methods, resulting in neater, more concise code.
 See [Classes](classes.md) for details.